aramis-lab/clinicadl/docs/Contribute/Custom.md

 the corresponding `TaskManager` must be updated in `clinicadl/utils/task_manager`.

 Finally, to use this metric as a selection metric, please the `metric_optimum` dict in `clinicadl/utils/metric_module.py`.
-The key is the name of your metric, and the content `min` or `max` depending if the performance improves when the metric decreases or increases.
+The key is the name of your metric, and the content is respectively `min` or `max` if the performance improves when the metric respectively decreases or increases.